 The best oysters ever!
-We admitted after eating a dozen fresh oysters in Homer.
+We admitted after eating a dozen fresh oysters in Homer Spit Oyster Bar.
 Yes, we had a date.
 Leading a van life on such a small surface is not easy.
-You are staying with each other non-stop, and of course, sometimes you get tired of your partner 😉
+You are staying with each other non-stop, and of course, sometimes you get tired of your partner.

 A date can come to the rescue!
-So it was a day of our date in absolutely beautiful Homer at the Kenai Peninsula.
+So it was the day of our date in absolutely beautiful Homer on the Kenai Peninsula.
 Delicious fresh oysters, local beer, walking along the beach… All with a view of the sea and glaciers flowing down from the mountains.
-Number 1 from all places on the Kenai Peninsula.
+Number 1 from all places on the Kenai Peninsula Alaska.

-And we were afraid that we would not be able to reach it because fires severely affected Alaska this summer, spread over 1 million ha of forests, over 200 fire fires.
+And we were afraid that we would not be able to reach it because fires severely affected Alaska this summer, spread over 1 million ha of forests, and over 200 fire fires.
 It is 60 percent of all fires that happened in the U.S. in 2019.
 Fires also devastated the Kenai Peninsula itself, and they closed the road to Homer for many days.
-Smoke spread not only the Peninsula, but also reached Anchorage, from which we started our trip to the south.
-It limited visibility, and pinched eyes.
+Smoke spread not only to the Kenai Peninsula but also reached Anchorage, from which we started our trip to the south.
+It limited visibility and pinched eyes.
 A vast tragedy affected the natural environment, people, and wild animals.